-Just because it’s warm out doesn’t mean your slow cooker has to be banished to the pantry.
-Most of us associate our slow cookers with stick-to-your-ribs comfort food meals usually eaten in fall and winter.
-But your Crock Pot is the perfect summer appliance — it helps to keep the kitchen cool and does the work for you while you enjoy a day at the lake or beach.
-Dinner is served!
+Most of us associate our slow cookers with stick-to-your-ribs comfort foods usually eaten in the fall and winter.
+But it’s actually the perfect warm weather appliance—it helps keep the kitchen cool and does the work for you while you enjoy your day.
+From lasagna to wings to breakfast, try these 5 fantastic summer recipes!

 What’s a summer cookout without baked beans?
 Sure, you can open a can and heat it up, but this “from scratch” recipe is sure to impress!
 (They’re also delicious for breakfast!).

 1 lb. dried Navy or pea beans